MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-deploy.md

 ## Clean up resources

 You can delete the resource group using the following Azure CLI command when you no longer need the resources you created.
-This will remove all the Azure resources.

 ```azurecli
 az group delete --name <resource-group-name>